 Your hot tub contains filters that will, at some point, have to be changed.
 This is relatively easy to do once you know how.

-Make sure you follow the instructions for the type of filter you use.
-This is because filters are actually quite sophisticated, and manufacturers generally have very clear instructions on getting the most out of them.
+Make sure you follow the instructions for the type of water filter you use.
+This is because hot tub filters are actually quite sophisticated, and manufacturers generally have very clear instructions on getting the most out of them.

-Keeping your hot tub water clear isn’t rocket science (even though it involves some science).
-Just ensure you include the steps outlined above in your regular routine to get the most out of the process.
+Keeping your spa water clear isn’t rocket science (even though it involves some science).
+Just ensure you include the steps outlined above in your regular maintenance schedule to get the most out of the process.
 Hot tubs are great fun, but clean, fresh hot tubs are even better.